-This is easily computable in finite precision for the arithmetic operations in §10.5, §10.6.
+This is easily computable in finite precision for the arithmetic operations in §10.5, 10.6-see the tables in Annex B, §B5.
 However, functions may be added to the library in the future for which (22) is impractical to compute for some arguments v.
 Hence, the weaker requirement (17) is made.